- December 1, 2019

 5 – AQL for Garments Inspection

-Strictly adhering to the guidelines we’ve discussed above is a huge step towards ensuring that all garments being imported are not just dependable in their level of quality after the final garments inspection but also adhere the standard expectations by customers and/or other legal and social obligations the importer needs to abide by.
+Strictly adhering to the guidelines we’ve discussed above is a huge step towards ensuring that all garments being imported are not just dependable in their level of quality after the final garments inspection but also adhere to the standard expectations by customers and/or other legal and social obligations the importer needs to abide by.